ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 #### OPERA RTC-S1 RGB Decomposition

 The OPERA project uses a simple approach to combining polarizations to generate a color browse image, which is displayed in Vertex when you search for OPERA RTC-S1 products.
-This RGB Decomposition assigns co-pol values (VV or HH) to both the red and blue bands, the cross-pol values (VH or HV) to the green band, and applies a scalar to balance the color range.
+This RGB Decomposition assigns the co-pol values (VV or HH) to both the red and blue bands, the cross-pol values (VH or HV) to the green band, and applies a scalar to balance the color range.